RESOURCES

 Chemical Reactions

-This section should give you a better understanding of how both brix and pH chemically affect the pectins ability to set.
+This section should give you a better understanding of how both brix and pH chemically affect the pectin’s ability to set.

 Brix Reaction: